dafny-lang/dafny/docs/DafnyRef/integration-java/IntegrationJava.md

 Then the `Main` method in the Dafny file calls the two Dafny methods, which are translated to the two Java methods.
-The combination is built and run using `dafny run -t:java Demo1a.dfy --input Demo1a.java`
+The combination is built and run using `dafny run --target:java Demo1a.dfy --input Demo1a.java`

 ## **Calling Dafny from Java**